|Ted at the drafting table|

 |Brewer designed Schooner Tree of Life, named one|

 of the world's 100 finest yachts by SAIL Magazine

 In 1999 Ted and his wife Betty returned to Canada and settled on Gabriola Island, British Columbia where he completed a few more designs, and donated his time, lecturing at Silva Bay Shipyard School.
 Finally, weary of ferry schedules and expense, they moved to Agassiz, BC in '06 where Ted still does some consulting and sells stock plans of his designs.
-In addition to completing over 270 designs, Ted has written for the major yachting magazines and completed 3 books; one of them, Understanding Boat Design (available for purchase from Amazon to the right), has been a popular primer for over 40 years now.
+In addition to completing over 270 designs, Ted has written for the major yachting magazines and completed 3 books; one of them, Understanding Boat Design, has been a popular primer for over 40 years now.

 The following are of the guest posts Ted has written for Sail Far Live Free:

 My Favorite Designs: Mystic - By Ted Brewer

 My Favorite Designs: Black Velvet II - By Ted Brewer